petrushinvs/mongodb-zabbix-templates/README.md

 #How to install Mongo-DB template

-Mongo-DB template is used to collect the basic opcounters and
+Mongo-DB template is used to collect the basic mongo server opcounters and notify if the instance is gone.

 1. Downoad package from github.
 2. Import xml templates to Zabbix server via browser Configuration -> Templates -> Import template